bwtian/rLib/README.md

-rLibWin
+rLibLin
 ====

-R library for Windows.
+R library for Linux.